PeteJames21/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 - Results must be sorted in ascending order by tv_shows.title and tv_show_genres.genre_id
 - You can use only one SELECT statement
 - The database name will be passed as an argument of the mysql command

+## 11-genre_id_all_shows.sql
+Import the database dump from [hbtn_0d_tvshows](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) to your MySQL server.
+Write a script that lists all shows contained in the database hbtn_0d_tvshows.
+-Each record should display: tv_shows.title - tv_show_genres.genre_id
+- Results must be sorted in ascending order by tv_shows.title and tv_show_genres.genre_id
+- If a show doesn’t have a genre, display NULL
+- You can use only one SELECT statement
+- The database name will be passed as an argument of the mysql command